hubalek/updater/CONFIG_FORMAT.md

   - Example: `"v(\\d+\\.\\d+)"` to match "v2.20" and extract "2.20"
   - Example: `"Version\\s+(\\d+\\.\\d+)"` to match "Version 1.25" and extract "1.25"
   - If pattern matches, extracted version is used; otherwise falls back to filename-based extraction
+- **`filenamePattern`** (string) - Pattern for renaming downloaded file (optional)
+  - Use `{version}` placeholder for version number
+  - Example: `"app-{version}-x64"` to rename downloaded file to `app-2.20-x64.zip`
+  - File extension is automatically preserved if not included in pattern
+  - If not specified, original filename from URL is used

 ## Steps